 Annual Budget: 385.9 million DKK

-Denmark’s Royal Library is the largest library in the Nordic region (Nordic countries).
-The library was founded by King Frederik III in the 17th century.
-Since then, a copy of almost every printed work in the country is kept in the library.
-Due to several high-profile donations, the library now have almost every known printed works on Denmark’s history, including the first printed work of Johann Snell in 1428.
+Denmark’s Royal Library is the largest in the Nordic region (Nordic countries).
+It was founded by King Frederik III in the 17th century.
+Since then, a copy of almost every printed work in the country is kept here.

-As of 2015, the library’s collection was totaled at 35.4 million items, of which nearly 20 million were documents and images, 6.4 million books and journals the remaining were historic pamphlets, corporate publications and other artifacts.
+As of 2015, the library’s collection totaled 35.4 million items, of which nearly 20 million were documents and images, 6.4 million books and journals the remaining were historical pamphlets, corporate publications, and other artifacts.
 The library’s digital collection has reached 791 terabytes.